-The School of Math offers or participates in five different multidisciplinary PhD programs, each with their own curriculum and set of requirements as described below.
+The School of Math offers or participates in six different multidisciplinary PhD programs, each with their own curriculum and set of requirements as described below.
 In the first year or two of the program students focus on the coursework required to pass the comprehensive exams.
 By the third year of study, students should have selected a major field and a research advisor.
 All students must satisfy a "minor" requirement of nine additional credit hours of graduate or advanced undergraduate coursework outside the School or away from their area of specialization, with a GPA of at least 3.0.
 The completion of the program, which culminates in writing a dissertation, takes about 5 years.
 All Doctoral students should also be aware of the general Institute wide Requirements for the Doctoral Degree described in the GT Catalogue.

 The PhD program in Math is designed to train academic mathematicians, in a wide range of subdisciplines, and mathematical research scientists working in government or the private sector.
 By far, most of the PhD students in the School are enrolled in this program.
 PhD students in Math may work with any faculty member in the School.

 The PhD in ACO is a multidisciplinary program sponsored jointly by the College of Computing, the H. Milton Stewart School of Industrial and Systems Engineering, and the School of Math.
 Any affiliated faculty member can supervise the research of any ACO student regardless of departmental affiliation.The director of the ACO program is Robin Thomas.